-Red, White & Royal Blue 2: What We Know So Far About The Sequel
+Red, White & Royal Wedding: What We Know So Far About The Rom-Com Sequel

 Sequel, huh?

 Alex and Henry’s story isn’t over!
 At some point in the future, we’ll get to see the next chapter of their love story play out, as Amazon MGM Studios announced that a sequel to Red, White & Royal Blue is in the works.
-But when can we expect the movie to make its way to our Prime Video subscription?
-That’s definitely one question that remains unanswered, though it seems highly unlikely at this point that the anticipated sequel to the rom-com book-to-screen adaptation will find a spot on the 2025 movie schedule.
+But when can we expect the movie to make its way to our Prime Video subscription and what will this upcoming new movie be called?
+Well, we know the answer to one of those questions about the anticipated sequel to the rom-com book-to-screen adaptation.

 Given the success of the adaptation of Casey McQuiston’s novel, which follows the U.S. President’s son falling for a British prince, it’s not entirely surprising that a followup movie would be lined up.
-It’s been more than two years since the first movie, so when can we expect the sequel?
 Let’s get into it.

-What Is The Red, White & Royal Blue 2 Release Date?
+What Is The Red, White & Royal Wedding Release Date?

 How Will We Be Able To Watch Red, White & Royal Blue 2?